Justin Burton: Storylines

 Justin is befriended by local gangster Warren Fox, who is running The Loft with Clare Cunningham.
 Warren gives Justin a job.
 A drunken Justin confesses to Warren that he lied about Becca sleeping with him when he was 15.
 Warren is disgusted and forces Justin to confess to the police.
 They start procedures to release Becca.
 Becca ends up in a fight with her cellmate, who then pulls out a knife and stabs her.
 Becca is rushed to hospital but sadly dies.
 Justin, unaware of her death, asks Jake how Becca was doing, Jake turns to him and tells him she was killed.
 Justin tries to apologise to Nancy.
 Angry that he caused Becca's death, Nancy attacks Justin.
-At Becca's funeral, Jake bursts into the Valentine home and plans to kill Justin, but Calvin stops him in time, as Justin discover that Beeca's true love was Jake, and didn't love him, and was devastated.
+At Becca's funeral, Jake bursts into the Valentine home and plans to kill Justin, but Calvin stops him in time, as Justin discover that Becca's true love was Jake, and didn't love him, and was devastated.
 Feeling guilty, Justin goes to Mel and Sophie's graves and tells them that he has nothing in his life now.

 Justin is thrown out of the Valentine's when Louise Summers, Becca's best friend, moves in with boyfriend Calvin.
 She insists Justin moves out, Justin is taken in by Warren.
 Justin finds himself caught up in a feud between Warren and Clare.
 When Warren goes to Spain, Clare seduces Justin in an attempt to get him on her side and get information on Warren.
 She finds Sean Kennedy's wallet while snooping in Warren's flat.
 Clare becomes suspicious over the whereabouts of Sean.
 Justin lies to Warren that someone had taken the wallet.
 Clare gives Warren the wallet back.
 She becomes even more suspicious.
 Warren finds out about Clare and Justin sleeping together, he takes a terrified Justin out into the woods and tells him to dig.
 Justin believes he is digging his own grave and that Warren will kill him.
 Warren reveals that he is digging up Sean's body and wants Justin to dig it up for him and throw it in a river.
 Justin does what Warren asks because if he does not, Warren will kill him.
 Shaken Justin tells Warren he will not tell anyone about Sean's murder.

 A new girl arrives in the village who Justin takes an instant like to.
 Unfortunately she turns out to be Warren's sister Katy Fox.
 Justin tries to avoid Katy but they end up dating secretly.
 Katy talks to Louise Summers about her relationship but is upset when Louise tells her about Justin's role in Becca's death.
 After speaking to Justin about it, Katy sees that Justin has changed and is willing to give their relationship a second chance.
 However, Clare finds out about the relationship and tells Warren, who beats Justin up.